kundudeb/kundudeb.github.io/index.md

 ## About Me

 I am a PhD student at the [Department of Mathematics](https://www.math.toronto.edu/), University of Toronto working with [Prof. Kumar Murty](http://murty.math.toronto.edu/).
 My co-advisor is [Prof R. Sujatha](https://www.math.ubc.ca/~sujatha/).
+For Fall 2020, I will be at CRM Montreal attending the [Thematic Program on Cohomology in Arithmetic](http://www.crm.umontreal.ca/2020/Nombres2020/index_e.php).
+Starting January 2021, I will be a PIMS Postdoctoral Fellow at UBC, Vancouver.

 I organize the weekly [GANITA seminars](https://seminars.math.toronto.edu/seminars/list/events.py/process?start).
 If you are a number theorist wandering in the Toronto region, come listen to us.
 Or better yet, give a talk!